Jamie-Clayton/Docs/_posts/2020-10-01-building-resilience.md

 ---
 ## Overview

-Resilience is the capacity to recover from setbacks, adapt to change, and keep going under pressure.
-In software engineering, resilience enables you to maintain effectiveness through production incidents, project failures, and career setbacks.
+This is a short explanation piece for engineers who want to last in this job without burning out.
+Resilience is the capacity to recover from setbacks and keep working under pressure — through production incidents, projects that get cancelled, and the career knocks everyone eventually takes.

+I've watched talented engineers leave the field not because they couldn't do the work, but because the work wore them down.
+Resilience is what separates the people who recover from a bad quarter from the people who don't.
+It's a skill, not a personality trait, which means you can build it.
+The five pillars below are where I'd start.

 ## The Five Pillars of Resilience

 ### 1. Positive Personality

-A positive outlook doesn't mean ignoring problems — it means approaching them with a belief that solutions exist.
+A positive outlook isn't about ignoring problems.
+It's about approaching them with the belief that a solution exists, even when you can't see it yet.

 **In practice:**
 - After an incident, focus the retrospective on systemic fixes, not blame